-All samples are yet to be analysed but the impression was of a system that has an increasing salinity profile in the upper reaches.
-This was also evidenced by for e.g., the sand prawn (Kraussillichirus kraussi) which was historically prolific in Lakes Mpungwini and Makhawulani, but this survey found evidence of increased distribution into Lake Nhlange (Lake 3, sites NHL1, NHL3 and NHL4; Figure 5.9).
+The system appears to have an increasing salinity profile in the upper reaches.
+This was also evidenced by for e.g., the sand prawn (Kraussillichirus kraussi) which was historically prolific in Lakes Mpungwini and Makhawulani, but this survey found evidence of increased distribution into Lake Nhlange (Lake 3, sites NHL1, NHL3 and NHL4).
 Also notable was the spread of the invasive gastropod Tarebia granifera further into Lake Nhlange where it seems to have spread from the boat launch area initially.
-The giant mangrove whelk, Terebralia palustris (Figure 5.10) was fairly common at waypoint 221 and the shells of which were used by an as yet unknown species of hermit crab.
+The giant mangrove whelk, Terebralia palustris was fairly common at waypoint 221 and the shells of which were used by an as yet unknown species of hermit crab.
 The whelk has all but disappeared from every other mangrove system to the south.
 Invertebrate bycatch from fish seines were retained for identification.

 In all, 25 species of fish were caught and at least another 10 seen whilst sampling and using mask and snorkel.
 Harrison recorded a total of 18 species in this estuary.
 Local fisherman indicated that the high abundance of macroalgal growth in the fish traps has not happened before in living history.
-See Appendix C for a summary of fish species caught during the trip.
 A high number of Illegal gillnets were found in 4th Lake, never observed before (new pressure).